syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 * number - angle radians to get the cotangent value.

- &#35;NUM! - occurs if the number is out of range.
+ #NUM! - occurs if the number is out of range.

-&#35;VALUE! - occurs if the number is a non-numeric value.
+#VALUE! - occurs if the number is a non-numeric value.

 #### Example: